The mind is where the alchemy of the universe comes together. If we harness this power, we can direct the “trajectory of our thinking.”

 This tool will reveal your default settings of personality and instinct.
 You will discover you are not your Ego.
 It is a tool to connect us with the Observer of our experience.
 One of the tools we use with this process is the “repeating question.”
 This method is a powerful tool to get to the subconscious mind’s programming.
 It will help you explore your memories and the programming of your self-talk, and it is also a tool we can use in the next step to remove negative programming.

 2) Remove Negative Programming

 Reprogramming your negative bias and prejudice is serious inner work.
-It involves two major concepts.
+It involves two significant concepts.
 Stop doing things that are harmful and start doing healthy things.
 This will challenge your confirmation bias.
 So, be sure to use emotional checks at least every 15 minutes.

 Some people like to start with replacing those things that are easiest.
 This is an excellent strategy.
 It gives you momentum as you build a record of success.
 Other people like to go for the programming that is the most destructive.
 This will yield the most dramatic shift in perception.
-If you chose this route, it is best to work with at least one other person.
+If you chose this route, it is best to work with at least one person.
 That way, you have someone to help keep you on track and encourage you through the change.

 3) Replace with Positive Programming

 It’s important not to skip steps.
 Don’t try to overlay positive programming over negative.
 It doesn’t work.
 So, be sure you identify and do what’s necessary to repair negative programming first.

 Once you have repaired your programming, affirmations are useful for redirecting the trajectory.
 They work best in good soil.
 Your mind is like a garden.
 Repair the soil, then plant good seeds.
 If you have completed the first two steps, you are ready to reprogram.
 Good for you.
 Now is the time affirmations will make a difference.

 Affirmations are only a part of the process.
 We suggest a program based on the whole health strategy.
 Create one that focuses on consciousness development and not doctrine.